HUSBORNE

 in action Thursday 17 October 1918.
 Born Husborne Crawley.
 Enlisted

 Bedford.
-Commemorated: Busigny Communal Cemetery Extension, Nord,
+Commemorated on Busigny Communal Cemetery Extension,

-France.
+Nord, France.
 Ref.
 III.B.20.

 National